Factors of 16

 Prime Factorization of 16

-The prime factorization of 16 involves breaking it down into the product of prime numbers.
-Using division, we find that the prime factors of 16 are 2, 2, 2, 2.
+Prime factorization of 16 is the process of expressing it as a product of its prime numbers.
+When we repeatedly divide 16 by the smallest possible prime numbers, we get 2, 2, 2, 2.
 Therefore, the prime factorization of 16 is 2^4.
-Understanding prime factorization helps in finding GCF, LCM, and simplifying fractions.
+Knowing prime factors is essential for solving problems involving GCF, LCM, and simplifying fractions.

 Prime factors of 16: